Surfer Rosa: Critical reception

 UK music press reviews of Surfer Rosa were generally positive.
 Q's Ian Cranna wrote that "what sets the Pixies apart are their sudden bursts of memorable pop melody," and noted that "they could have a bright future ahead of them."
 NME's Mark Sinker, reviewing the album in March 1988, said "they force the past to sound like them", while Dave Henderson from Underground magazine found the songs "well crafted, well delivered sketches which embrace commercial ideals as well as bizarre left-field out of control moments".
 John Dougan of American music magazine Spin described it as "beautifully brutal", and the magazine later named Pixies their musicians of the year.
 In a less enthusiastic contemporary review for The Village Voice, Robert Christgau found the band's guitar riffs recognizable and their strong rhythms unique, but felt they had been overrated by critics who hailed them as "the Amerindie find of the year".
 In a 2003 review of the Pixies' 2002 self-titled EP, Christgau wrote that while he initially found Francis' fey and philosophically limited lyrics somewhat annoying, Surfer Rosa now seemed "audaciously funny and musically prophetic".

 At the end of 1988, Surfer Rosa was named one of the year's best albums on English critics' year-end lists.
 Independent music magazines Melody Maker and Sounds named Surfer Rosa as their album of the year; NME and Record Mirror placed the album 10th and 14th, respectively.
-However, Surfer Rosa failed to appear on The Village Voices Pazz & Jop, an annual poll of American critics.
-It also did not appear on any end-of-year list in the United States.
 A number of music magazines have since positioned Surfer Rosa as one of the quintessential alternative rock records of the 1980s.
 The album has appeared on several all-time best album lists, and is consistently placed as one of the best albums of the 1980s in any genre.

 As of 2015, sales in the United States have exceeded 705,000 copies, according to Nielsen SoundScan.